pmartin95/ising-model-study/README.md

-# The Ising Model in 2D
+# The Ising Model in N-Dimensions

 This project is a C++ demo I want to do to study the Ising model.